-Nick Jonas’ Steamy PDA With Mystery Lady Caught On Camera: Annalisa Azaredo Makes Out With Singer, TMZ Reports
+Nick Jonas’ Hot PDA With Mystery Lady Caught On Camera: Annalisa Azaredo Makes Out With Singer, ‘TMZ’ Reports

-Nick Jonas goes on a steamy PDA in Australia with a mystery woman that got people asking: Who is Annalisa Azaredo, the brown-haired lady who caught the Jonas Brother’s eye?
+Nick Jonas had a steamy PDA in Australia with a mystery woman, which got people asking: who is Annalisa Azaredo, the brown-haired lady who caught the Jonas brother’s eye?

 The 25-year-old Disney alum has become subject of headlines recently after he was spotted and caught on tape making out with a brunette lady in the streets of Australia.
-After it was first reported by the TMZ, the couple’s date has become public knowledge in just 24 hours.
+After it was first reported by TMZ, the couple’s date has become public knowledge in just 24 hours.

 According to the outlet, Nick and the mystery lady had an awesome day despite an unexpected bike accident she got herself into.
-By the looks of it, the incident even brought the two even closer after the Scream Queens star assisted her throughout their stroll so as not to put too much pressure on her banged up knee.
+By the looks of it, the incident brought the two even closer after the Scream Queens star assisted her throughout their stroll so as not to put too much pressure on her banged up knee.

-Based on a previous report from the outlet, Nick was in Australia with his brother and former bandmate, Joe Jonas, in what appeared to be a leisure trip for the boys as they were also seen busting up some balls in a friendly game of lawn bowling in Sydney.
+Based on a previous report from the outlet, Nick was in Australia with his brother and former bandmate, Joe Jonas, in what appeared to be a leisure trip for the boys as they were also seen rolling some balls in a friendly game of lawn bowling in Sydney.

-The 25-year-old Jonas brother even shared a photo of himself late on February about his trip to the Land Down Under.
+The 25-year-old Jonas brother even shared a photo of himself late in February about his trip to the Land Down Under.

 Went to sleep and woke up in Australia. ???? @joejonas pic.twitter.com/sgHmuHc3Eu